What is a giclee print/serigraph print?

 Can I buy a specific number out of a print edition?

-Sorry, no. We have a firm policy not to allocate or promise specific edition numbers.
-For one, we like to be fair (everyone gets a random number), and also our system does not allow for tracking and picking out certain numbers.
+Unfortunately not.
+We have a firm policy not to allocate or promise specific edition numbers.
+We like to be fair (everyone gets a random number), and also our system does not allow for tracking numbers.
 For the most part, modern print editions (especially giclee prints and serigraphs) are all identical in quality from the first to the last print.
 Your print quality is guaranteed.